 This elective will provide residents and fellows with the knowledge, attitudes and teaching skills necessary for an academic teaching physician.
 The course has four components.
 The first component is a series of workshops and lectures that introduce fundamentals of medical education.
 The second component is a project for trainees to develop and apply their teaching skills to an area of their choice (curriculum development, procedural teaching, etc.).
-The third component is a teaching practicum typically involving the medical student ICC course and practicing skills of small group facilitation.
+The third component is a teaching practicum typically involving the medical student Basecamp course and practicing skills of small group facilitation.
 The fourth component is an Observed Structured Teaching Encounter (OSTE), where course participants will practice these skills with standardized learners at the Center for Advancing Professional Excellence (CAPE).
 The goals of the elective are…

 The workshops will be led by faculty who have experience in each topic.
 The workshops are designed to be interactive and allow for practicing new skills.
 Examples include: